 It’s all about striking the right balance – a good ranking MBA with low fees.
 We stick to the 100 best business schools (FT100) and then filter out the top 40 based on their affordability.

 An international MBA program comes with a steep price tag.
-The tuition fee shoots up to $141,740 for The Wharton School of the University of Pennsylvania, $135,637 for Columbia Business School and $128,100 for Stanford Graduate School of Business.
+The tuition fee alone shoots over $155,000 for The Wharton School of the University of Pennsylvania, over $143,000 for Columbia Business School and above $137,000 for the Stanford Graduate School of Business.

 Does that mean that the higher the fees you pay, the better the takeaway?
 Well, not really.
 In fact, it’s the other way around if your primary focus is on getting ‘value’.
 Read this article on the best value programs in the world.

 It’s also a fact that not everyone can make it to these elite MBA programs.
 And obviously not all international students can afford to shell out such a huge amount as the total expense adds up and goes much higher after adding the various other associated costs like living expense, health insurance, travel, books, international trips and so on.

 However, there are many more business schools that have a good reputation and can give you a good quality, international MBA degree at a much lower cost.